justingorham/LESS-Recursive-Compiler/README.md

 ```sh
 require('less-recursive-compiler').compile(lessDirPath, compiledDirPath, [options])
 ```
-The options are very similar to the [Recess] programatic api options.
+The options are very the same as the [LESS] programatic api options.

 Available options and their defaults:

 - compress - false
-- includePath - []
 - noIDs - true
 - noJSPrefix - true
 - noOverqualifying - true